elasticluster/elasticluster/docs/playbooks.rst

 .. _`CephFS kernel driver`: http://docs.ceph.com/docs/master/cephfs/kernel/
 .. _`CephFS FUSE driver`: http://docs.ceph.com/docs/master/cephfs/fuse/

-This playbook's defaults differ from Ceph's upstream defaults in the following
-ways:

-* default replication factor for objects in a pool is 2 (Ceph's upstream is 3)
-* the minimum number of copies of an object that a pool should have to continue being operational is 1 (Ceph's upstream is 2).

-In both cases, the different default is motivated by the assumption that cloud-based storage is "safer" than normal disk-based storage due to redundancy and fault-tolerance mechanisms at the cloud IaaS level.

 The Ceph and CephFS behavior can be changed by defining the following variables in the `setup/` section: